-- 1) Traffic logger: tcpdump is used to capture the traffic on all testbed NICs on all hosts.
-All traffic is captured, but the snap size is limited to 68 bytes by default. - 2) TCP statistics logger: Different tools are used to log TCP state information on all hosts except the router.
+1) Traffic logger: tcpdump is used to capture the traffic on all testbed NICs on all hosts.
+All traffic is captured, but the snap size is limited to 68 bytes by default.

+2) TCP statistics logger: Different tools are used to log TCP state information on all hosts except the router.
 On FreeBSD we use SIFTR [4].
-On Linux we use Web10G [5], which implements the TCP EStats MIB [15] inside the Linux kernel, and have implemented our own logging tool based on the Web10G library.
-On Windows 7 we implemented our own logging tool, which can access the TCP EStats MIB inside the Windows 7 kernel.
+On Linux we use Web10G [5], which implements the TCP EStats MIB [14] inside the Linux kernel, with our own logging tool based on the Web10G library.
+For Windows 7 we implemented our own logging tool, which can access the TCP EStats MIB inside the Windows 7 kernel.
+SIFTR has not been ported to Mac OS X, so for Mac OS X we implemented our own logging tool that outputs TCP statistics logs in SIFTR format based on DTrace [15].
+Note that the DTrace tool collects most but not all statistics collected by SIFTR (the tool's documentation describes the limitations).

 The statistics collected by SIFTR are described in the SIFTR README [16].
-The statistics collected by our Web10G client and the Windows 7 EStats logger are identical (based on the Web10G statistics) and are described as part of the web100 (the predecessor of Web10G) documentation [17].
+The statistics collected by our Web10G client and the Windows 7 EStats logger are described as part of the web100 (the predecessor of Web10G) documentation [17].